adrianmichel/differential-evolution/README.md

 then from the console window run "build.bat".
 This will build all the boost libraries required by the DE project, and once it's done, you can then build and run the DE project from the VS IDE.

-### Running de_test
+### Running de-console

 #### Command line arguments

-The de_test command line application requires setting several command line arguments for a succesful run.
+The de-console command line application requires setting several command line arguments for a succesful run.

 The arguments can be passed either on the command line or in a configuration file.